Join our newsletter for updates and exclusive content!

 If you follow us on the ‘gram, you know that window covers are one of the few things we DO NOT recommend DIY-ing.
 In extreme cold, and hot, having a perfect seal of your window covers on your cab windows is incredibly, incredibly important.

-We did DIY our window shades in our first rig, and I can personally tell you that the amount of time, and frusturation I spent, was not worth it because in the end, they were not perfect, so they didn’t work as great as we needed them too.
+We did DIY our window shades in our first rig, and I can personally tell you that the amount of time, and frustration I spent, was not worth it because in the end, they were not perfect, so they didn’t work as great as we needed them too.

 We highly recommend Van Made Gear locally made in Portland, Oregon.